amaan-19/SortMate/README.md

 If you encounter authentication errors:

-1. Check that your `GOOGLE_CLIENT_SECRETS_FILE` path is correct
+1. Verify your `GOOGLE_CLIENT_SECRETS_FILE` path is correct
-2. Verify that you've enabled the Gmail API in your Google Cloud project
+2. Ensure Gmail API is enabled in your Google Cloud project
-3. Try removing the token file and re-authenticating
-4. Ensure your OAuth consent screen is properly configured
+3. Check that OAuth consent screen is properly configured
+4. For `redirect_uri_mismatch` errors, add `http://localhost:8080/` to your authorized redirect URIs in Google Cloud Console
+5. Try removing existing token files to force re-authentication

 ### Monitoring Issues

 If real-time monitoring isn't working:

-1. Verify that the Pub/Sub API is enabled
+1. Verify Pub/Sub API is enabled
-2. Check that your topic and subscription names match the values in your `.env` file
+2. Check topic and subscription names in your `.env` file
 3. Ensure your service account has appropriate permissions

 ## Contributing